stx3plus1/strlx/README.md

 Strings do not require quotes but using them if implementing strfetch into your shell, for example, is good practice.

+## Installation

+There are 2 methods for installation - compiling manually, or grabbing the latest build from Actions.

+It is recommended to grab from Actions if you don't feel like compiling, but compiling is the better option sometimes.

+Head over to [Actions](https://github.com/stx3plus1/strfetch/actions/workflows/c-cpp.yml) and grab the lastest artifact...

+then find the file, and run `chmod +x <drag the file into your terminal>` to mark it as executable.

+Then, `./strfetch` should work, and you can install it properly by copying it to /usr/local/bin (`sudo cp strfetch /usr/local/bin` for the few who don't know how)

+This is only suggested when you don't have a compiler, nor do you want one taking up storage.
+Compiling makes it a lot easier to install.

-## Compile/Install
+## Compile
 Compilation for macOS and Linux.

-Remember to set CC to your compiler if you aren't using GCC, or clang aliased to "gcc" (Apple...)
+Remember to set CC to your compiler if you aren't using gcc, or clang aliased to "gcc" (Apple...)

-Make sure a good C compiler and sufficient headers are installed, then:
+Make sure a good C compiler (gcc, clang, etc..) and sufficient headers are installed, then:

 `make && sudo make install`